data2intelligence/SpaCE_Django/README.md

 # SpaCE_Django
-Django version of the SpaCE webserver
+Django version of the SpaCE webserver.